jupyter-server/enterprise_gateway/README.md

 A web server that supports different mechanisms for spawning and communicating with Jupyter kernels, such as:

 * A Jupyter Notebook server-compatible HTTP API for requesting kernels and talking the [Jupyter kernel protocol](http://jupyter-client.readthedocs.org/en/latest/messaging.html) with them over Websockets
-* A HTTP API defined by annoated notebook cells that maps HTTP verbs and resources to code to execute on a kernel
+* A HTTP API defined by annotated notebook cells that maps HTTP verbs and resources to code to execute on a kernel

 The server launches kernels in its local process/filesystem space.
 It can be containerized and scaled out by a cluster manager (e.g., [tmpnb](https://github.com/jupyter/tmpnb)).